 Road construction around University Hospital, American Family Children's Hospital and University Station Clinic may result in travel delays and route changes.Read more

 Caring for someone with dementia is stressful.
 You might have different feelings as you take care of your loved one.
 These feelings are normal and might include:

-Worry: You may find it hard to not worry about the future and how you will cope with being a caregiver.
+Worry: You may worry about the future and how you will cope with being a caregiver.

-Anger: You may feel angry that your loved one has dementia and that there is no cure.
-You may feel frustrated at other family members for not helping more.
+Anger: You may feel angry that your loved one has dementia and there is no cure.
+Angry at other family members for not helping more.

 Guilt: You may feel that you are not doing enough to help your loved one.